digital-work-lab/theses/index.md

 - During opening hours Mon-Fri 10.00 - 12.00: Hand in the thesis at the examination office (Kapuzinerstr.
 25)
 - Outside of opening hours: Drop the thesis in the mailbox of the University Administration (Kapuzinerstr.
 16)
 - Dispatch by mail (the date of the postmark counts) Otto-Friedrich-University, Examination Office - 96045 Bamberg

-The digital thesis has to be on a CD-ROM.
-It should contain the thesis as a PDF document and possibly a digital appendix.

 ## 5. Thesis presentation